 Work with Draper Law Office to Establish an Appropriate Parenting Plan for your Child

 A child does not have to be yours biologically for him or her to be yours legally.
 Being a biological father also does not guarantee parental rights.
 Paternity and child custody can intersect in difficult ways, which is why it is important that you work with an experienced lawyer who can act as your advocate.
-Contact Draper Law Office today online or by calling 866-767-4711 to schedule your free, no-obligation consultation in one of our three locations: Kissimmee, St. Cloud, and Orlando.
+Contact Draper Law Office today online or by calling 866-767-4711 to schedule your free, no-obligation consultation in one of our two locations: Kissimmee, and Orlando.